Foxconn's Promises Slow To Materialize In Wisconsin

 "As a general term, innovation center doesn't say anything specific to us, so we were from the start trying to understand what they meant by that," Jewell said.

-Milwaukee Alderman Robert Bauman, who represents the city's downtown, said the entire project was designed to ensure the re-election of Walker in 2018.
+Milwaukee Alderman Robert Bauman, who represents the city's downtown, said the entire project was designed to ensure the reelection of Walker in 2018.
 He lost that year to Evers, a Democrat.

 "No question about it," Bauman said.
 "And to a lesser degree to play to a political storyline that Trump was trying to peddle."